FLAMEGPU/FLAMEGPU2-docs/src/guide/agent-functions/agent-birth-death.rst

         # Other agent function code
         ...

 If :class:`FLAMEGPU->agent_out<flamegpu::DeviceAPI::AgentOut>` is used in an agent function which has not had agent output enabled, no agent will be created.
-If ``SEATBELTS`` error checking is enabled, an exception will be raised.
+If ``FLAMEGPU_SEATBELTS`` error checking is enabled, an exception will be raised.

 Related Links
 -------------

 * User Guide Page: :ref:`Defining Agents<Defining Agents>`
 * User Guide Page: :ref:`Agent Operations<Host Agent Operations>` (Host Functions)
-* User Guide Page: :ref:`What is SEATBELTS?<SEATBELTS>`
+* User Guide Page: :ref:`What is FLAMEGPU_SEATBELTS?<FLAMEGPU_SEATBELTS>`
 * Full API documentation for :class:`AgentFunctionDescription<flamegpu::AgentFunctionDescription>`
 * Full API documentation for :class:`AgentOut<flamegpu::DeviceAPI::AgentOut>`
 * Full API documentation for :class:`DeviceAPI<flamegpu::DeviceAPI>`